leonzheng2/Safe-Exploration-with-Simulator-in-RL-algorithms/README.md

 ### OpenAI Gym
 Contained in `src/openai`.

-Using the MuJoCo environment and implementing ASR algorithm.
+Using the MuJoCo environment and implementing ASR algorithm using OpenAI Gym.